subaquatic-pierre/linux-tools/README.md

         IdentityFile ~/.ssh/targaryen.key
         ServerAliveInterval seconds to ping remote server

+- Adding a configuration file allows automatic use of settings when connecting to specific host

-##### SSH into remote macine
+##### SSH into remote machine

     ssh -p 30 user@10.0.0.1

-- p - specify which port to use, by default ssh traffic is over port 22
+- p - Specify which port to use, by default ssh traffic is over port 22

 ##### Generate SSH Key